PHILADELPHIA REFLECTIONS

 Lansdowne Map

-The Granville, or Lansdowne, family had so many members important in English history, that the Lansdowne name adorns countless schools, boroughs, colleges, museums and other monuments around the former British empire.
+The Granville, or Lansdowne, the family had so many members important in English history, that the Lansdowne name adorns countless schools, boroughs, colleges, museums and other monuments around the former British empire.
 It would require undue effort to sort out just why each memorial is named after just which member of the family.
 In the Philadelphia region, Lansdowne is the name of a small borough in Delaware County,

 Lansdale

 often annoyingly confused with Lansdale, a small borough in Montgomery County.
 However, it really seems more appropriate to focus reverence on the Lansdowne mansion, which from 1773 to 1795 was the home in now Fairmount Park of the last colonial Governor.
-That would have been John Penn, who was one of several Penns who still shared the Propietorship until 1789, and who shared in the miserly payment which the Legislature of the new Commonwealth made as compensation for expropriating twenty-five million acres of their property.
+That would have been John Penn, who was one of several Penns who still shared the Proprietorship until 1789, and who shared in the miserly payment which the Legislature of the new Commonwealth made as compensation for expropriating twenty-five million acres of their property.
 The French Revolution was going on at that time, so there were probably some patriots who would scoff that John Penn was lucky not to be guillotined.

-The Penn family could see the Revolution coming, and like everyone else were uncertain who would win.
+The Penn family could see the Revolution coming, and like everyone else was uncertain who would win.
 Real decision-making for the Proprietorship rested with Thomas Penn in London, a close friend of the King and his ministers.
-The strategy employed in this difficult situation was to surrender the right to govern the colony conferred by its original charter, and to become mere real estate owners with John their local representative pledging local allegiance.
+The strategy employed in this difficult situation was to surrender the right to govern the colony conferred by its original charter and to become mere real estate owners with John their local representative pledging local allegiance.
 That might have worked for a while, until General Howe's troops captured Philadelphia.
 Soldiers were dispatched to Lansdowne to tell John Penn he was under detention, to reduce his potential utility to the occupying army.

 Horticultural Hall